Skip to content

 Byron

-• Byron and I leave for Egypt for a month.
+• In early September, Byron and I leave to travel around Egypt for a month.

 • We will visit Cairo and then take a train to Aswan and travel down the Nile on a felucca for few days.